ramonbouckaert/avif-convert/README.md

 This will create a file called `my-image.avif` in the same directory.
 Options:
 - `-d` or `--delete-original` will delete the original file, replacing it with the AVIF file.
+- `-v` or `--version` with no other arguments will print the version of the tool.

 ```bash
 ./avifconvertwatch /path/to/my/dir
 ```
-This will run continuously, watching for new convertible files in that directory, or subdirectories up to one level deep.
-If it finds a convertible file, it will convert it to AVIF format and delete the original.
+This will run continuously, watching for new convertible files in that directory, or subdirectories up to one level deep, converting to AVIF and deleting the original file.
+Options:
+- `-v` or `--version` with no other arguments will print the version of the tool.

 ## TODO
 - Support Y4M files, like the original `avifenc`